David Young details state of the GI industry, ASC growth trends and system automation and more.

 When asked about reimbursement trends between government and commercial sectors, Young said that PE GI Solutions was “holding our own” in relation to commercial payors but doing well in the government sector.

 He added that he had noticed a shift in how commercial payors were classifying procedures and their costs.

 “We’re getting some pressure (from payors,” he said.
 “Generally it’s sneaky pricing pressure and undisclosed pricing pressure, but otherwise we are combating that and chasing it back.”

-He added that these undisclosed changes were not always malicious, noting that at times communication may not properly reach PE GI Solutions, leading to confusion on price increases.
+He added that these undisclosed changes were not always malicious.
+He noted that at times communication may not properly reach PE GI Solutions, leading to confusion on price increases.

 Stability was the keyword when speaking of the government side of things.
-Young has noticed that there has been an increase in discussion regarding value-based site care, especially as he works to increase PE GI Solutions force in practice solutions.
+Young has noticed that there has been an increase in discussion regarding value-based site care.
+This is especially as he works to increase PE GI Solutions force in practice solutions.